martinboller/gse/README.md

 # Greenbone Vulnerability Manager 22.4.x Source Code Edition Installation script

-### Bash script automating the installation of Greenbone Vulnerability Manager 22.4.0 (July 2022 release) on Debian 11 (Bullseye)
+### Bash script automating the installation of Greenbone Vulnerability Manager Community Version on Debian 11 (Bullseye)

 Installation will be located in
 - /opt/gvm/ for binaries.